hschellman/computing-basics/_episodes/02-storage-spaces.md

 * not for code developement (size of less than 2 GB)
 * at Fermilab, need a valid Kerberos ticket in order to access files in your Home area
 * periodic snapshots are taken so you can recover deleted files. (/nashome/.snapshot)
+* permissions are set so your collaborators cannot see files in your home area

 **Locally mounted volumes** are physical disks, mounted directly on the computer
 * physically inside the computer node you are remotely accessing